-To date, over 5,363 articles in Endocrinology have been published with more than 92,247 citations from authors in 128 countries.
+To date, PLOS has published over 5,506 articles in Endocrinology, with more than 123,597 citations and with authors in 130 countries.

 At PLOS, we put researchers and research first.

 Our expert editorial boards collaborate with reviewers to provide accurate assessment that readers can trust.
 Authors have a choice of journals, publishing outputs, and tools to open their science to new audiences and get credit.
 We collaborate to make science, and the process of publishing science, fair, equitable, and accessible for the whole community.